r1cksec/cheatsheets/other/microsoft-direct-send.md

 ```
 SPAMHAUS will block most residential IP addresses from sending spoofed emails.
 Do not send phishing emails from your house IP adress.

+If you get:
+...
+Service unavailable, Client host [...] blocked using Spamhaus.
+-> Try sending using the ipv4 address instead of <company-com>.mail.protection.outlook.com
 ```